Galactic Cowboys: Reunion (2009–present)

-Besides original songs, Galactic Cowboys have recorded cover versions of songs by KISS, Petra and Wings.
+Besides original songs, Galactic Cowboys have recorded cover versions of songs by Kiss, Petra and Wings.

 The band performed 3 reunion shows in August 2009 in Houston, Dallas, and Austin.
 Following these shows, Wally Farkas permanently quit the band.
 The band's original line-up reunited for a special, one-off performance at Acadia Bar and Grill in Houston, Texas on September 13, 2013.

 On July 4, 2016, they announced via bassist Monty's Rockcast podcast (No. 176) that they had signed with a progressive record label and were working on a new album with the original lineup (Colvin, Huggins, Doss, Sonnier).
 On November 17, 2017, Mascot Label Group released the new album, titled Long Way Back to the Moon.

-The Galactic Cowboys announced a new album via Kickstarter in the Summer of 2024.
-This was funded and has raised nearly $90,000 for the band to produce their own record for their fans.
-This project is currently titled "A New Mission".
-Ben, Monty, and Dane are currently writing.
-Unfortunately Alan Doss decided not to participate with this project.
-He has been replaced by Johnny Simmons, Doss' bandmate from Houston-area cover band The Rikkis, who also played drums on Atomic Opera's Gospel Cola album.
-The new Galactic album is targeted for release in the late Spring or Summer of 2025.
-More information on this posted on their Kickstarter page by searching "galactic-cowboys-a-new-mission".
+Galactic Cowboys announced a new album via Kickstarter in the Summer of 2024.
+This was funded and raised nearly $90,000 for the band to produce their own record for their fans.
+This project was originally titled "A New Mission".
+Ben, Monty, and Dane started writing new music.
+Unfortunately Alan Doss decided not to participate with this project and was replaced by Johnny Simmons, Doss' bandmate from Houston-area cover band The Rikkis, who also played drums on Atomic Opera's Gospel Cola album.
+Simmons recorded the new album but then passed away suddenly on February 16th, 2025.
+The new album is targeted for release in the late summer of 2026 under the title, What Planet Are You From?
+In July of 2026, the band revealed their new drummer, Bozz Miller of Houston, TX.